gerwitz/hgc-v12/src/site/writing/2006/2006-06-01-she-said-yes.md

 title: She said yes.
 categories:
 - personal
-writing-tags:
+content-tags:
 - me
 ---

 I'm pretty sure that everyone who cares has already been told in person, so now it's time to blog the proposal.

 ### The girl

 [Kristan][1] and I have been together for quite a while.
 We courted cautiously at first, but once we got past being shy moved quickly and have lived together for 4 years now.
 Long before that others had commented that we'd make a natural couple; they were right.
 It probably seemed inevitable to many that we'd get married some day, but we had postponed even talking about it until after she graduated.
 I started seriously questioning myself after that ceremony, a year ago, to clear any doubt and to prepare a memorable moment.

    [1]: http://taxcat.blogspot.com/